Piano Tuner in Inverclyde, Renfrewshire, Glasgow, the west of Scotland and beyond.

 These curved legs are also typical of such refurbishments:

 All of such renovations were purely cosmetic.
 They did nothing to improve the operation of the piano as a musical instrument, or to deal with fifty or sixty years of wear to the action parts.
 But it did make the piano look younger.

 One client was very surprised when all this was explained to her.
 She insisted that the piano had been sold to her parents as brand new in 1957, but it was quite clear that it was a "modernised" piano.
 A 1918 date stamped on the piano's birdcage action helped to convince her.

 What is the upshot of all this, as far as buying or owning a Birdcage piano is concerned?
 Broadly, the advice must be: Don't buy one, and if you own one, don't expect that it can be improved.

 The high-quality German Birdcage pianos are now too old to be candidates for major improvement.
-The later UK Birdcage pianos, from the mid 1930s may still be decently playable, but they were of budget quality, and not really worth any great expenditure.
+The later UK Birdcage pianos, from the mid 1930s to the early 1950s may still be decently playable, but they were of budget quality, and not really worth any great expenditure.